Unlock the Delicious Secrets of Cooking Fish with Skin On

 Choose the Right Fish

 Not all fish are created equal when it comes to cooking with the skin on.
 Some fish, like salmon, trout, bass, and snapper, have skin that is thin and crispy when cooked, making them perfect candidates for this cooking method.
-On the other hand, fish with thicker or tougher skin may not yield the same desirable results.
+On the other hand, fish with thicker or tougher skin, such as swordfish or shark, may not yield the same desirable results.

 Preparation is Key

 Before you start cooking, make sure to give the fish skin a good rinse under cold water and pat it dry with a paper towel.
 This helps to remove any excess moisture and ensures a crispier skin.
-Season the fish with salt and pepper or your favorite seasoning blend, both on the skin and flesh, to enhance the overall flavor.
+Season the fish with salt and pepper or your favorite seasoning blend on the flesh side, and lightly on the skin side, to enhance the overall flavor without burning the spices.

 Master the Cooking Method